HSA vs. FSA: Choosing the Right Account for Your Health Care

 These accounts are used to pay for eligible dependent care services, including preschool, summer day camp, after-school programs, and child or adult daycare.

-In 2022, you can contribute up to $5,000 per year to a dependent care FSA if you are married and file a joint tax return with a spouse, or if you file as single or head of household.
+In both 2023 and 2024, you can contribute up to $5,000 per year to a dependent care FSA if you are married and file a joint tax return with a spouse, or if you file as single or head of household.

 Health Savings Account Features